developertom01/express-app-runner/README.md

 # Express worker manager

-Node js runtime is the same as the v8 chrome engine which uses the event loop technique.
+Node js runtime was built on the v8 chrome engine which uses the event loop technique.
 This means a node js application uses 1 core of your cpu for an instance.

 Nodejs gives a lot of APIs that allows us to manage processes in order to prevent programs from blocking when CPU intensive tasks are running.